 D. Deep Storage Drawers.
 Large pullout drawers are great for under-the-counter storage.
-Pots, pans, lids, bowls, dishes and cookware can fit well into deep drawers.
-Check out storage drawer sizes, glide options and accessories that help to keep items organized when you visit kitchen showrooms or browse through catalogues.
+Pots, pans, lids, bowls, dishes, and cookware can fit well into deep drawers.
+Check out storage drawer sizes, glide options, and accessories that help to keep items organized when you visit kitchen showrooms or browse through catalogs.

 G. Galley or Gathering Space.
 An efficient galley kitchen is a great asset for a serious cook and space for informal meals and family gatherings is important to households with children and for those who like to entertain.
 To achieve extra space you may have to extend the kitchen by adding an addition or reconfiguring an underused dining or living room in your plans.

 L. Lighting.
 Lighting is essential to the function of a kitchen.
 In your plans, address both natural light and electric illumination.
 If your kitchen needs more sunlight, consider skylights and sun tunnels.
 Your plans should also take into account lighting over work and dining areas and under cabinets.
-Options for electric lighting are florescent, halogen and LED lights.
+Options for electric lighting are fluorescent, halogen, and LED lights.
 Incandescent lights are being phased out.
-Popular light fixtures for a kitchen include pendant lights, under cabinet units and recessed lights.
+Popular light fixtures for a kitchen include pendant lights, under cabinet units, and recessed lights.

 O. Outlets.
 Add extra outlets to your wish list.
 If you don’t, you’ll wish you had.
 Consider the height and placement of outlets as well as the number you need to operate small appliances and gadgets in your kitchen.